 3. The most challenging aspect for me however has always been my fear of talking.
 I’ve always had difficulty in speaking to locals, I feel shy and conscious.
 It is hard for me to put myself out there.
 And even though I love constructive feedback from locals, I don’t appreciate locals telling me how every single word needs to be said.
 Which is also the reason why I constantly second guess myself!!

 My boss (of that time) didn’t appreciate my studying Italian over the weekend.
 He was quite discouraging that I was doing something that didn’t that involve the company’s work. (no, it wasn’t even his company!)
 One Friday, he asked me to come for an extra shift on Saturday.
 I refused to come mainly because it was a day off for me and I had already committed to go for my Italian class.

-If you are a Spanish speaker, Italian might come easily to you but for those of us coming from totally different worlds and languages such as Hindi, Italian is and will always be complicated.
+For instance, if you are a Spanish speaker, Italian might come slightly easier to you.
+But for those of us coming from totally different worlds and languages such as Hindi, Italian will always be new, challenging and complicated.

-Sometimes strangers on the street with whom I’d talk, would look at me twice, clearly seeing that I’m not Italian and ask me why was I studying Italian??
+Sometimes strangers on the street would look at me twice, clearly seeing that I’m not Italian and ask me, “why are you studying Italian”??

-I took up that job and felt a new found respect for language learners!
-Switching between languages during the day and taking care of your brain speaking Hindi, English and Italian is tiring and cumbersome but learning Italian helped me find a unique side of me.
-It has given me an incredible opportunity to understand the business side of things in Italy.
+I have a new found respect for language learners and translators because over these years I realized how difficult it is to constantly switch between languages.
+My brain is speaking Hindi, English and Italian and it often gets tiring and cumbersome.
+That being said, it is all fulfilling.
+Learning Italian helped me find a this business side of me and offered an incredible opportunity to understand the business aspect of things in Italy.

 Sometimes even in our darkest times we only have to trust the path.

-So if you are learning Italian like me:
+So if you are learning Italian like me here are my TIPS: